-And while we all crave the healthy looking glow that comes with a holiday, sunburn increases the risk of skin cancer at every age.
-Enjoying the sun safely means you can get your recommended intake of Vitamin D without exposing yourself to too much risk.
+However, while we all crave the healthy looking glow (and recommended intake of Vitamin D!) that comes with enjoying the sunshine, sunburn increases the risk of skin cancer at every age, so it’s important to stay safe.

 Staying safe in the sun is as simple as following a few common sense rules to keep you and your family safe.
 Always remember to: